What are learning disabilities?

 Learning disabilities aren't the same as learning challenges that are caused by problems with seeing, hearing, or moving.
-They aren't linked to emotional problems or to your culture, environment, or income.
-But many children with learning disabilities have other problems that make school hard.
-These include ADHD and problems with behavior or memory.
+But many children with learning disabilities have other conditions that make school hard.
+These include ADHD and issues with behavior or memory.

 Most of the time, experts don't know the reason for learning disabilities.
 But these disabilities tend to run in families.

-Some learning disabilities may be caused by a mother's illness or injury during or before her child's birth or by her use of drugs and alcohol during pregnancy.
+Some learning disabilities may be caused by illness or injury during or before birth or by the use of drugs and alcohol during pregnancy.